 In any case, in a perfect-sunny-puppy-make-believe world, assuming that those elections were fair, the following policies of that administration violated basic principles of what democracy was and is supposed to be, anyway.
 Just like the aforementioned situations.

 So, here we are.
 I must admit that I used to love the romantic idea of kingdoms.
 I became quite interested in English history when I was a teenager.
 The idea of distant realms, their laws, their customs, their battles, their views on religions, their caprices that created new laws and religions, the intrigue, their conspiracies, even the clothing… Yes, I was a nerd.
 Yes, I still am.

-I have to say that El Relato Peronista not only allowed me to bring down some very strong preconceptions and myths that many people defend with their soul and mental health, it also helped me to rekindle my relationship with my history.
+I may not agree with every page of El Relato Peronista, however, this book helped me to rekindle my relationship with my history.
 The past of my own country.
 That fact embodies the most efficient way—if not the only way—to avoid the repetition of mistakes.
 That concept has been conveyed by many historical characters, such as George Santayana, inspired by Cicero’s idea that history is life’s teacher:

 Those who cannot remember the past are condemned to repeat it.

 Aquellos que no pueden recordar su pasado están condenados a repetirlo.

 * Photo credit: Juan Domingo Perón via Infobae.

 Imagen del libro Evita, de Graciela Albornoz de Videla.
 Editorial Luis Lasserre SRL / via Historia del Peronismo.

 The kids are well dressed.

 The Eva Perón Foundation gives clothes to those in need.